 When it comes to electronic safety nets, most 600cc sportbikes receive rudimentary rider aids.
 If they do feature traction control or cornering ABS, the systems typically lack the sophistication and options found on their literbike siblings.
 That’s not the case here.
 The RS 660 leverages the RSV4’s electronics package and enters the segment already ahead of its Japanese counterparts.

 Despite the robust electronics suite, navigating the system was effortless.
 Ride modes changed with the press of a button on the right-hand control.
-Flicking through advanced settings with the left-hand switch control was a breeze as well.
+Flicking through advanced settings with the left-hand switchgear was a breeze as well.
 Working similar to a computer folder system, the right arrow opens more options and the left arrow returns to the previous screen, which delivered a familiar and seamless experience.

 The full-color TFT dash clearly displayed all the pertinent information for the road and dedicated track layouts were available once I switched over to Race mode.
 That duality helps the new middleweight straddle the line between commuter and racer, between canyon carver and track rat.
 Yes, the RS 660 is chockful of technology, but that doesn’t mean it’s hard to use or intrusive.
 The electronic suite is the new benchmark for modern middleweights and its what 600cc sportbikes deserve in the future.

 Aprilia believes that its Goldilocks ergonomics hit the “sweet spot” for the segment, and after a full day in the saddle, we can’t argue with the results.
 The legs tuck under the rider, but at a less acute angle.
 Weight doesn’t bear down on the pilot’s wrists as much.
 The seat is wide at the rear and narrows toward the front, allowing easy flat-footing at a stoplight.
-Only after a 30-minute blast through the local canyons did my knees start to ache.
+Only after an elongated blast through the local canyons did my knees start to ache.
 However, if you’re not hanging off the bike for an extended period, the RS 660 won’t leave you icing your joints.

 With the handlebars integrated into the top yoke, my wrists never grew stiff.
 It helped to lean on the gas tank for from time to time, but even with both hands on the bars, the position never felt overkill for the street.
 No, the new Aprilia isn’t a sport-tourer, but one could easily ride the RS 660 for several hundred miles without fear of developing arthritis.